 CSpaces can be viewed as leaves and shared spaces can be graphically considered as the branches and the trunk of a fictitious tree following a very similar organization proposed in CO4 (Collaborative construction of consensual knowledge bases) [Euzenat, 1995].
 CO4 is an infrastructure enabling the collaborative construction of a Knowledge Base through the web.
 One of the main contributions of this approach is a proposal for organizing Knowledge Bases in a DAG (Directed Acyclic Graph) configuration.
-The leaves of the graph are called user Knowledge Bases, and the intermediate nodes, group

-Knowledge Bases.
-Each group Knowledge Base represents the knowledge consensual among its sons (called subscriber Knowledge Bases) [Euzenat, 1995].
-This organizational model is very appropriate for distributed and related knowledge containers, because cyclic references are avoided (critical for distributed queries).
-However, it is difficult to restrict the creation of new Shared CSpaces which do not follow this DAG organization model.
-The presence of a global catalog in which the metadata of each CSpace is published together with its dependencies with other CSpaces can help to identify cyclic dependencies, but the issue is currently open.
+The leaves of the graph are called user Knowledge Bases, and the intermediate nodes, group Knowledge Bases.
+Each group Knowledge Bases represents the knowledge consensual among its sons (called subscriber Knowledge Bases) [Euzenat, 1995].
+This organizational model is very appropriate for building a network of distributed and related knowledge containers, because cyclic references are avoided and message flooding between nodes is reduced (critical for distributed queries).
+Also, a DAG configuration of CSpaces organized around Shared CSpaces match very well with a bottom-up approach for the generation and sharing of machine processable semantics.
+Given that the access to CSpaces is restricted to a set of users and a decentralized trust mechanisms will be implemented, Shared CSpaces will become on spaces of trust that will improve user confidence on the data stored by CSpaces networks.